Heads or tails? by Jodi Frediani, USA

-After the Natural History Museum’s October announcement of the winners of this year’s Wildlife Photographer of the Year Competition—including the “Under Water” category winner, DPGer Songda Cai—the organizers have released a shortlist of the 25 images vying for the People’s Choice Award.
-As usual, an online vote decides the winner and the four “Highly Commended” runners-up.
+Following the Natural History Museum’s October announcement of the winners of this year’s Wildlife Photographer of the Year Competition—with a number of spectacular underwater images among those awarded—the organizers have released a shortlist of the 25 images vying for the competition’s People’s Choice Award.
+The online vote decides the winner and the four “Highly Commended” runners-up.

-Vote for your favourite: Wildlife Photographer of the Year launches People’s Choice Award
+Vote for your favourite: 25 images in the running to win the Wildlife Photographer of the Year People’s Choice Award 2022

-Voting ends on 2 February 2021.
-The winner will then be showcased in the popular Wildlife Photographer of the Year exhibition at the Natural History Museum until 4 July 2021.
+Voting ends on 2 February 2023.
+The top five images will be displayed online, joining the winners of the fifty-eighth competition announced earlier this year and chosen by an esteemed panel of judges.
+The winner will be showcased in the Wildlife Photographer of the Year voting screens at the Museum until the exhibition closes Sunday 2 July 2023.

 Wildlife Photographer of the Year is developed and produced by the Natural History Museum and offers a truly global platform for amateur and professional photographers alike.
-Using photography's unique emotive power to engage and inspire audiences, the competition and exhibition shine a light on stories and species around the world and encourages a future of advocating for the planet.
-The fifty-seventh competition is currently open for entries and will close on Thursday 10 December at 11.30am GMT.
+Using photography's unique emotive power to engage and inspire audiences, the exhibition shines a light on stories and species around the world and supports the Museum in its mission of creating advocates for the planet.

 Vote for the winner of the People’s Choice Award here: www.nhm.ac.uk/wpy/peoples-choice

 Fishing for glass eels by Eladio Fernandez, Dominican Republic

 Seacam Housing for Nikon Z8